My experience of a Redgate product research session

 I can’t have done too badly because they asked me back in quick succession, phew!

-The folks on the Data Catalog team asked me back to run through some very cool features they’ve been working on to better automate the process of classifying data.
+The folks on the Data Catalog team asked me back to run through some very cool features they have been working on to better automate the process of classifying data.
 This time, I was sent a link to a site and asked to share my screen.
 Again, lots of questions;

 • I would like you to do x, how might you do that?